LoopZ/V8Power/README.md

 ## V8Power Tools Usage

-Here is some basic information reguarding all utilities and how they operate.<br>
+Here is some basic information regarding all utilities and how they operate.<br>
  * Options, values and hexidecimal numbers are not case specific **/f white** is the same as **/F wHIte**.<br>
  * Hexidecimal numbers may be prefixed with **0x** to prevent them from being treated as base ten.
 <i>(Example: <b>10</b> and <b>0x10</b>)</i><br>